 On Nov.
 7, the Michigan House Health Policy Committee approved legislation to address the issue of surprise medical bills.

 Sponsorship and advertising are now being accepted for two MHA major membership meetings: Breakthrough and the MHA Annual Membership Meeting.

-The MHA’s draft comments to the Centers for Medicare & Medicaid Services (CMS) regarding the proposed rule to update the Medicare fee-for-service (FFS) outpatient prospective payment system (OPPS) are available online.
+The Centers for Medicare & Medicaid Services (CMS) recently released a final rule to update the Medicare fee-for-service (FFS) outpatient prospective payment system (OPPS), effective Jan.
+1, 2020.

 Adam Novak, MA, CPPS, director, safety initiatives, MHA Keystone Center, discusses the successes of the MHA Keystone Center PSO in 2019.

 Sepsis is a condition characterized by life-threatening organ dysfunction in response to an infection.
 Patients who develop sepsis are at high risk for complications and death, in addition to having higher healthcare costs.